naokishibuya/qmlir/README.md

-# Quantum MLIR Dialect
+# QMLIR - Quantum Circuit Compiler for MLIR

-A quantum computing dialect experiment for MLIR with gate cancellation optimization.
+This project implements a quantum computing dialect for MLIR (Multi-Level Intermediate Representation).
+It allows for the construction and optimization of quantum circuits using a high-level Python API, while leveraging the power of MLIR for backend compilation.

+QMLIR is an experimental project that supports only a subset of quantum operations, focusing on basic gates and their optimizations.
+The main feature is the cancellation of consecutive self-inverse gates, which simplifies quantum circuits by removing redundant operations.

 ## Features